cybertraining-dsc/su21-reu-361/tutorials/pycharm/pycharm-venv.md

 This tutorial was created with the REU program in mind, where the students are provided with a GitHub repository.
 If you are not in REU, then you can create a new repository on GitHub and clone that instead.

 Click the following image to be redirected to a YouTube video tutorial for setting venv in PyCharm.
-You should skip to timestamp 8:19 unless you do not have Git or a venv, in which case you should watch the entire video.
+Please keep in mind that this video follows directions that are somewhat different from the written instructions below.
+REU students should follow the written instructions over the video.
+Otherwise, in the video, you should skip to timestamp 8:19 unless you do not have Git or a venv, in which case you should watch the entire video.

 {{% youtube HCotEx_xCfA %}}